List of JKT48 members: First generation

 Shania Junianatha, the joint-most featured member in JKT48 singles; she appeared in 18 of its first 21 A-side singles (2013–2018).

 The 28 first generation members of JKT48 were selected out of approximately 1,200 applicants.
-Following interviews in September 2011 and auditions held 8–9 October 2011, 51 candidates were selected to proceed to the second round.
+Following interviews in September 2011 and auditions held on 8–9 October 2011, 51 candidates were selected to proceed to the second round.
 These finalists were judged based on their dance performance to AKB48's single "Heavy Rotation", and singing a song of their choice.
 Members were announced following a six-hour final audition session on 2 November 2011.
 They were placed in Team J.

 Rena Nozawa was the only first generation member who was not an Indonesian and also the first Japanese member in the group.

-Upon Gabriela Margaret Warouw's graduation on 14 August 2022, this generation became the third batch to extinct from the group.
+Upon Gabriela Margaret Warouw's graduation on 14 August 2022, this generation became the third batch to fully graduate from the group.